How does a new student apply for fall or spring housing?

 Please note that, we reserve the right to limit access and capacity to all common areas in all residence halls, in keeping with social distancing guidance and best practices from state and local government and health authorities.

 For fall semester arrival, all students will must select a move-in appointment before they may move in.
 Starting early August , resident students who are assigned to a room, have submitted their Housing Agreement and their Pre-Arrival Form, and who comply with COVID-19 Vaccination requirements, will be able to select a move in time through MyHousing.
 The targeted move in date for new students is September 2 and 3 for New York City, and September 3 in Pleasantville.
 Please review the Move-In Plan for more details.

 The initial check in process is very quick, and simply allows the staff to verify that each student has completed all steps necessary for moving in.
 Some students may also need to pick up keys and/or ID cards at this step in the process.

-Staff will be present on site to assist in direction of both vehicle traffic and foot traffic.
+During the primary move in days, staff will be present on site to assist in direction of both vehicle traffic and foot traffic.
 Pace Security Staff will work to ensure that cars keep moving as they are unloaded.
 Student and Staff volunteers from the Pace Community will be present to also assist, but each student should be ready to move their own things into the building.